brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Risk of Bias

-We concluded that XXX% of included studies had low risk of bias, XXX% had some risk, and XXX% had high risk.
+We concluded that all included studies had low risk of bias.

 ## Study and Population Characteristics